Ecological succession stages and processes with examples Upsc

 Natural succession

-Succession is a natural process, where the communities of vegetation develop and evolve over time.
+Succession is a natural process, where the communities of vegetation develop and evolve.

 Lichens play an important role in the early stages of succession by accessing the minerals in the bare rock and helping them to weather to start the process of creating the soil.